Contractors

 Client Services Network (Homeless Management Information System)

-Each Continuum of Care (CoC) is responsible for selecting an HMIS software solution that complies with the data collection, management, and reporting standards given by the Department of Housing and Urban Development (HUD).
+A Homeless Management Information System (HMIS) is a local information technology system used to collect client-level data and data on the provision of housing and services to individuals and families at risk of and experiencing homelessness.
+Each CoC is responsible for selecting an HMIS software solution that complies with the data collection, management, and reporting standards given by the Department of Housing and Urban Development (HUD).
 Client Services Network (CSN) from Bell Data Systems is the HMIS software used in Lee County.

 CSN Consent Form v5.0 (English)